HolgerJMeyer/x2g/doc/rules.md

 There are three types of variable bindings:

-* Path variables bound to XML fragments by Xpath expressions,
+* Path variables bound to XML fragments by XPath expressions,
 * Node variables bound to nodes by `create node` or `node(<label>)`, and
 * Edge variables bound to edges by `create edge`.

-A path variable can be used to further access all elements or attributes by an xpath sub-expression like:
+A path variable can be used to further access all elements or attributes by an XPath sub-expression like:

 `$<var>/<xpath-expression>`